tzlil-yair/MC38_scRNAseq_analysis/README.md

 ## Data availability

-The data generated in this study are available in the Gene Expression Omnibus (GEO): GSE325953, GSE326061
+The data generated in this study are available in the Gene Expression Omnibus (GEO):

+- GSE325953
+- GSE326061

 ## Analysis overview

-The analysis was performed using a preprocessed and annotated Seurat object.
+The analysis was performed using a processed and annotated Seurat object.

 The pipeline includes:

-- Quality control (QC)
+- Quality-control (QC) visualization
+- SCTransform normalization workflow
+- UMAP visualization
+- Cell-type annotation
 - Cell composition analysis
 - Pseudobulk differential expression analysis (DESeq2)
-- Visualization of gene expression patterns
+- Pathway enrichment analysis (Metascape)
+- Gene-signature scoring (UCell)
+- Ligand–receptor interaction analysis (MultiNicheNet)
+- Source-data export for figure generation

+## Main script

+analysis_pipeline.R

+## Notes

+Raw sequencing data were processed using Cell Ranger (10x Genomics) prior to downstream analysis.

+This repository provides a simplified and reproducible version of the main analysis workflow used in the study.